icerpc/icerpc-docs/pages/slice/encoding/operation.md

 encoded first.
 For each tagged argument:

 - if the argument value is not set, nothing is encoded
-- otherwise, the argument is encoded as a [tag record](encoding-only-constructs#tag-record)
+- otherwise, the argument is encoded like a [tagged field]

-Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with the tag end marker.
+Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with a tag end marker.
 {% /slice1 %}

 {% slice2 %}